Death toll in Peru gas tanker blast rises to eight: ministry - France 24

 The death toll from a powerful gas tanker explosion that ripped through a district of Lima rose to eight on Friday, after four more victims succumbed to severe burn injuries overnight, Peru's health ministry said.

-Dozens were wounded, some severely, when the truck tanker carrying Liquefied Petroleum Gas (LPG) exploded and ignited a major fire on Thursday that destroyed several houses in the capital's Villa El Salvador district.
+Dozens were wounded, some severely, when the truck tanker carrying 10,000 liters of liquefied gas exploded and ignited a major fire on Thursday that destroyed several houses and vehicles in the capital's Villa El Salvador district.

+"It is very unfortunate because of the magnitude and consequences.
+A tragedy," said President Martin Vizcarra, who called for an urgent investigation into the cause.

 "According to the latest report we have eight people dead," a health ministry spokesman told AFP.